nblue2016/nblue-core/doc/aq.md

 ```

-aq.rest() method, call a rest service and get a Promise.
+**aq.rest()**, call a rest service and return a Promise.
 Below code show how to get data from rest service with GET mothed.

 ``` javascript
 const aq = require('nblue').aq